Psychophysical Research

 synchronicity is, practically speaking, a rare phenomenon, it nevertheless implies a general factor ‘or principle in the universe, i.e., in the Unus Mundus, where there is no incommensurability between so-called matter and so-called psyche.’

-Von Franz cites Jung's unus mundus formulation as the metaphysical ground that underwrites the psychophysical question, positing a primordial level at which the matter-psyche distinction dissolves.
+Von Franz cites Jung’s unus mundus as the metaphysical resolution of the psychophysical problem — a background reality in which the incommensurability of matter and psyche is overcome.

 von Franz, Marie-Louise, Psyche and Matter, 2014supporting